madmurphy/libconfini/MANUAL.md

 by libconfini are always either case-sensitive or case-insensitive depending on the format given.

-This “dispatch in lowercase” functionality itself was a relic from a time when **libconfini** did not yet possess any string comparison functions.
-This is no longer the case and there are now four functions for that, therefore starting from version 1.15.0 both the `#INI_GLOBAL_IMPLICIT_VALUE` variable and the `ini_global_set_lowercase_mode()` function have been marked as deprecated (see the **list of deprecated functions and variables**).
+This “dispatch in lowercase” functionality itself is a relic from a time when **libconfini** did not yet possess any string comparison functions.
+This is no longer the case, and there are now four functions for that; therefore starting from version 1.15.0 both the `#INI_GLOBAL_IMPLICIT_VALUE` variable and the `ini_global_set_lowercase_mode()` function have been marked as deprecated (see the **list of deprecated functions and variables**).
 If needed, to convert to